usebh/Blog/content/blog/England/index.md

 ---
 title: Cycling around England
 date: "2017-05-06T23:46:37.121Z"
-description: "The rain on the face"
+description: "The rain on the face!"
 ---

 This is my first post on my new blog!
 How exciting!